Floydada, Texas: Geography

 According to the United States Census Bureau, Floydada has a total area of 5.3 km2, all of it land.

 Floydada lies on the High Plains of the Llano Estacado around 18 mi west of the Caprock Escarpment.
 Blanco Canyon, a scenic canyon carved by the White River, is 6 mi to the south.
 The terrain surrounding Floydada consists of level plains that at one time were covered with grassland vegetation and populated with bison.
 The bison were extirpated, and with the exception of Blanco Canyon, the shortgrass prairie has been replaced by plowed cropland, where cotton, grain sorghum, wheat, and pumpkins are grown.

 Climate

-The city of Floydada and Floyd County experience all four seasons of weather.
+The city of Floydada experiences all four seasons of weather.
 Winters are cool and windy with little or no precipitation with the exception of snowfall.
-Summers experience a more mild wind and moderately high temperatures.

-The following is a list of average climate data to give a general idea of the weather in the area.
+Summers experience a less wind and moderately high temperatures.
+These average climate data give a general idea of the weather in the area.
 Note these values are averages and estimates.
 They are not intended to provide precise data in a given time frame.

 Demographics

 2020 census

-As of the 2020 United States census, there were 2,675 people, 1,104 households, and 789 families residing in the city.
+As of the 2020 United States census, 2,675 people, 1,104 households, and 789 families were residing in the city.